tushortz/JavaIME/README.md

 ```
 > ... and so on!

+> Check out [Intellekt plugin](https://github.com/tushortz/intellekt).
+It is meant to support various languages including Java and should originally be a replacement for JavaIME.
+It provides intellisense and code documentation features for Java and other languages.

 ## Installation
 > Important: You need to have `Package Control` installed first on your sublime text which can be found at [The Package Contol Website](http://packagecontrol.io)